DEV SITE .48

 Creative people use their personal understanding of people and the world they live in to guide their work.
 Creative people like to work in unstructured workplaces, enjoy taking risks and prefer a minimum of routine.

-Entry - Advertising Copywriter
+Entry / Progression - Advertising Copywriter

 There is much competition for jobs and most copywriters enter the profession with a degree.
 A qualification in media studies, marketing or English are all suitable starting points.
 Some institutions run courses and post-graduate course in advertising.
 Students should check the individual prospectuses for details and entry requirements.
 Building your skills and network will be key in your career development.